ktdavies/CS506-Final-Project-Repository/README.md

 # Goals
 A clear description of our goals within this project is as follows:
    - Successfully predict flight delays based upon weather
-   - model how flight emissions may impact weather
+   - Model how flight emissions may impact weather
    - Examine how past emission increases have affected weather patterns
-   - draw conclusions on how increased emissions may continue to affect air travel
+   - Draw conclusions on how increased emissions may continue to affect air travel

 # Data Needs and Collection Methods